 What I didn’t realize was that the Halibut was a whole loin.
 It hit me when I opened up the package and picked up the filet/loin to give it a quick rinse under the sink.
 It was quite heavy and was a solid piece.
 It dawned on me this was something new to me.

 With this situation, another bulb went off…I could use my Gerber Fish Filleting Knife.
 I have had this knife for years but have never used it.
 This was passed down to me and not sure that it has ever seen much use.
-It has a beautiful blade, georgeous leather sheath, and this fantastic scoop built into the base of the handle to really get the goods.
+It has a beautiful blade, gorgeous leather sheath, and this fantastic scoop built into the base of the handle to really get the goods.
 The scoop turned out to be the piece de resistance.

-All in all this added up to a fantatic dinner that I will give 4 and 3/4 stars to.
+All in all this added up to a fantastic dinner that I will give 4 and 3/4 stars to.
 As you can tell I was quite proud of all the firsts and look forward to doing this again.

 In saute pan, saute one clove of garlic finely minced until translucent in butter.
-Saute the chopped Halibut Morsels for about a minute in the butter and garlic stiring constantly.
+Saute the chopped Halibut Morsels for about a minute in the butter and garlic stirring constantly.
 Pull from heat.
 Sprinkle with minced parsley and a touch of salt to taste.
 Add to warmed Crab Cream Sauce.
 Serve along side the grilled Halibut.
 Stellar.

-The Crab Cream Sauce from Nigel Slater The Guardian Jun 8, 2014
+From Nigel Slater The Guardian Jun 8, 2014

 Served with Brown Rice Quinoa.